Sometimes out of sheer curiosity, I visit some brands’ social media pages to see what they’re doing.

 This entire process can be automated using some specialised social media tools.
 But I would not urge you to go this route.

-I prefer to grow my followings on social media the natural way.
+I prefer to grow my followings on social media in a natural way.
 Yes, it takes a lot of time and patience to do it the natural way, but it’s safer in the long-term.

-If you choose to automate the process be careful of the type of automation tool you use.
-Because some of them can get your account banned or deleted by the social network, for going against their terms and conditions of service.
+If you choose to automate the process, be careful of the type of automation tool you use.
+Because some of these tools can get your account banned or deleted by the social network, many of these tools go against the terms and conditions of service of lots of social networks.

 So you’ve been warned.
 Automate at your own risk!